-The second annual Arab Internet Governance Forum was held in Algiers on 1-3 October 2013.
+The second annual Arab Internet Governance Forum took place in Algiers on 1-3 October 2013.
 The Forum was under the banner of “Partners for Development”, sponsored by Mr. Abdul Aziz Bouteflika, President of the People’s Democratic Republic of Algeria.
 The Forum covered a wide range of topics, ranging from children’s protection online to 4G deployment in the region.
-The program unveils the absence of local representation from Algerian civil society, and particularly young people.
+The program unveils the absence of local representation from Algerian civil society and particularly young people.
 Writing for SMEX, Wafa Ben Yassine also deplores “the lack of stakeholder participation”.

 Media Use and IT Investments

 The Northwestern University of Qatar published an eight-nation survey of media use.
-You can browse and filter responses to a various number of questions, and notice e.g. that fewer than half (47%) of the surveyed think it is safe to express political opinions on Internet while only 46% think individuals should be able to criticize governments online.
+You can browse and filter responses to various number of questions.
+Thus, you notice that e.g. fewer than half (47%) of the surveyed think it is safe to express political opinions on Internet while only 46% think individuals should be able to criticise governments online.
 The Atlantic has a comprehensive summary of the findings.

 Wamda summarizes a report on venture capital in MENA: it’s on the rise.
-The report highlights five trends in venture capital investments in the region among which we see a growing venture capital investments share in ICT.
-Additionally, such investments have decreased in Egypt and the UAE, but increased in Tunisia and Lebanon.
+The report highlights five trends in venture capital investments in the region.
+Among them, we see a growing venture capital investments share in ICT.
+Additionally, such investments have decreased in Egypt and the UAE but increased in Tunisia and Lebanon.

 Legislation and Online Expression

-“The first cyber defence centre in the Middle East has been opened by leading international intelligence company McAfee” and is based in Dubai, writes Courtney Trenwith for Arabian Business.
+“The first cyber defence centre in the Middle East has been opened by leading international intelligence company McAfee”.
+It is based in Dubai, writes Courtney Trenwith for Arabian Business.

 Facebook published its first Global Government Requests Report.
-The Report covers the first six months of 2013, and details which countries requested information from Facebook about its users, the number of requests received from each of those countries and the number of users/user accounts specified in those requests as well as the percentage of these requests in which Facebook was required by law to disclose at least some data.
-According to the report, Egypt has filed eight requests regarding 11 users, and Qatar has filed three requests relative to three accounts.
+The report covers the first six months of 2013.
+It details which countries requested information from Facebook about its users, the number of requests received from each of those countries and the number of users/user accounts in those requests.
+Lastly, it also gives the percentage of these requests in which Facebook was required by law to disclose at least some data.
+Thus, Egypt has filed eight requests regarding 11 users; Qatar has filed three requests relative to three accounts.
 In neither case has Facebook disclosed data following the requests.